 Free software for simulation and modeling

-The package of OpenSIMPLY project contains source code files, binary executable files and documentation files of a different formats.
+The OpenSIMPLY package contains source code files, binary executables, and documentation files in various formats.

-OpenSIMPLY source files containing project code, examples and OpenSIMPLY tutorial files can be used according to the terms of
+The source files containing the code of the OpenSIMPLY modules, examples, and tutorial may be used under the terms of the

 GNU General Public License GPLv3.